AHMED11178/VR-Laboratory/README.md

-# Chemistry Lab VR
+# Lab VR

-Chemistry Lab VR project using the Unity game engine and the Windows Mixed Reality Toolkit.
+Lab VR project using the Unity game engine and the Windows Mixed Reality Toolkit.

 Please link refrences to websites or tutorials that you deem important in the refrences section below.